SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/built_in_rules_do_not_edit_manually.md

     - **Effort:** elementary

+    - **Changelog:**

+        - 24/03/2023 - minor - The legitimate DLL UpdateDeploymentProvider.dll is now excluded from the rule as it triggered several false positives.

 ??? abstract "Wininit Wrong Parent"

     Windows Boot is a background application launcher for the Windows operating system.
 Wininit.exe is responsible for performing the Windows initialization process.
 This rule analyse if the parent of this process is a legitimate one or not.